CartoDB/cartodb/doc/api.md

 - domObject: dom object identifier where the dashboard will be inserted
 - vizJson: either a vizjson url or a vizjson object.
 See viz.json spec to see how to generate one
 - callback: it will be called when the dashboard is generated.
 First argument will be null if everything was fine, an `Error` object otherwise.
+Second argument is a `Dashboard` object, see below

 #### Example
 ```js